 During a presentation covering the second quarter results of 2018, CEO of Penn National Gaming, Timothy J. Wilmott, discussed the company’s plans to get started with online gaming.
 Penn National operates Hollywood Casino and is one of nine operators who have applied for an interactive gaming license in the state.

-A total of $10 million was paid to be given access to three categories of gaming, including online table games, slot machines, and a peer-to-peer license which covers online poker.
+A total of $10 million was paid to be given access to three categories of gaming, including online table games, online slot games, and a peer-to-peer license which covers online poker.
 The company has yet to announce who they will be working with to create their online gaming platforms.

 And the taxes?